gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <summary>Historical context</summary>

 One of the main barriers for implementing asynchronous synchronization in .NET was the impossibility to achieve reentrancy.
-That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward propagation of control flow context information.
+That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward propagation of information associated with a control flow.

 However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` module became the world's first "clean" implementation of reentrant synchronization primitives for .NET's asynchronous execution model.
 The word "clean" means that it does not use such unreliable techniques as `System.Diagnostics.StackTrace`.